aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 result_str = StoreRead_saveList(&tx_ctx, (BUINT8 *)"HelloWorld");
 ```
 ### Manually Construct Contract Calls
 If the automatic generation tool cannot generate the C call interface, you need to manually construct the transaction message.
-In addition, because the Fabric invocation itself is so convenient that there is no need to use automatically generate interface tools, all contracts need to be invoked manually.
+In addition, because the Fabric and hwbcs invocation itself is so convenient that there is no need to use automatically generate interface tools, all contracts need to be invoked manually.

 The manual construction of transactions needs to follow the ABI interface of the specific blockchain protocol.